Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32cm_le00_curiosity_pro/readme.md

 **Basic Data Exchange:**

 This example shows how an MCU can be programmed to transmit data to a smart phone over BLE.
 Here the MCU device will send Periodic Transmission of a single character when **STREAM\_OPEN** is processed through the Message Handler.
-This indicates to the MCU & RNBD Module that the application is in a DATA STREAMING mode of operation and can expect to hear data over the BLE connection.
+This indicates to the MCU & RN487x Module that the application is in a DATA STREAMING mode of operation and can expect to hear data over the BLE connection.

 \#define DEMO\_PERIODIC\_TRANSMIT\_COUNT \(10000\)